Open-Cascade-SAS/OCCT/dox/user_guides/boolean_operations/boolean_operations.md

 bapibuild r
 ~~~~

 @subsubsection occt_algorithms_11b_2_2 Case 2.
-Partition operation
+Splitting operation

-The following example illustrates how to use the Partition operator:
+The following example illustrates how to use the Splitter operator:

 #### C++ Level